-Should You Switch to Short-Term Rentals in Croatia?
+Croatia Market Guide: Should You Switch to Short-Term Rentals?

-What Most Property Owners Earn from Long-Term Rentals
+What Most Property Owners Earn From Long-Term Rentals In Croatia

 Long-term rental income in Croatia varies by region, but most owners earn between €8 and €12 per square meter per month.
 For example, a 60m²–80m² apartment in Medulin or Pula, located in Istria, often translates to €700–€1,000 per month.
 It’s stable and predictable — but it also means your income doesn’t increase during high-demand seasons, and your rates are locked in regardless of market shifts.